patito/penetra/README.md

 penetra
 =======

 Tool to analyse PE binaries.
+This project was created only to test libpenetra.